ChildFund: Publications

+ChildFund publishes annual reports and other documents about its programs.
+In 2023 publications included reports and briefs on climate actions, online safety, education in emergencies, migration, Gaza, and Ukraine.

 Global COVID-19 response

 In April 2020, ChildFund launched a $56 million global response plan to reach 6.3 million children and family members in 61 countries affected by the COVID-19 crisis.
 It was the largest emergency response in the organization’s history and had four priorities: fighting child hunger, equipping children and families with health and hygiene information and supplies, protecting children from violence and exploitation, and helping children continue their education.
 To date, the organization has assisted hundreds of thousands of families through direct cash transfers and other aid.